Cycling in New Zealand: Organisations and institutions

 Cycling Action Network (CAN) is a national cycling advocacy group founded in November 1996.
 It aims to achieve a better cycling environment for cycling as transport and tourism.
 Major initiatives are the annual Cycle Friendly Awards and support for a biennial Cycling Conference (now held as a joint walking & cycling conference).

 CAN is the parent organisation for some 20 local cycling advocacy groups around the country, including Bike Auckland, Cycle Aware Wellington and Spokes Canterbury.

 BikeNZ was created in July 2003 to act as an umbrella body embracing all national bike and cycling organisations including, BMX NZ, CAN, Cycling NZ, Mountain Bike NZ and NZ Schools Cycling Association.
 It is the national governing body of cycle racing and has a strong focus on sports cycling; in 2014 BikeNZ rebranded as Cycling NZ.
 CAN was a member of BikeNZ and provided one board member from BikeNZ's inception in July 2003.
 CAN resigned from BikeNZ in October 2007, but continues to work with BikeNZ on advocacy issues.

 Vorb is an online forum set up by Tama Easton as a place for stories and photos from mountain bike trips of a group of friends.
 In early 2001 it became public, got mentioned in the media and quickly grew into one of the most used sports and outdoors websites in New Zealand, long extending beyond just mountain biking or even cycling.
 The Vorb community has grown into tens of thousands of cyclists, trampers, climbers, paddlers and others.
 Vorb has won "Best Sports and Recreation Site" at the People's Choice Netguide Web Awards for 2007, 2008 and 2009 in the 'Best Sports and Recreation Site' category.

 Helmets

 Since 1994 it has been mandatory by law to wear a bicycle helmet while riding a bicycle in New Zealand.
 The law was enacted after intense lobbying by Rebecca Oaten after her son was injured in a cycle accident.

-A study on bicycle helmets using cost-benefit analysis found that the law was only cost-effective for the 5- to 12-year-old age group.
 A Massey University study in 2006 found that compulsory bicycle helmet laws led to a lower uptake of cycling, especially among women.

 Advocacy groups like Cycle Action Auckland have argued that helmets are useful safety devices, but noted out that some cyclists consider them a symbol portraying cycling as dangerous, especially when most severe cycling crashes had been shown to be caused by inattentive motorists.